Nickflanagn24/tic-tac-toe/README.md

 - Benefit: Adds variety and unique challenges to the game.

-## 8. Code Attribution
+## 8. Credits

-All code was written from scratch except for references to:
-- The Minimax algorithm, which was adapted from open-source resources and modified for this project.

-These external sources were clearly separated and cited in the code comments.
+### **Strategies for AI**
+- The strategies for building the AI logic, including the optimal moves and game-winning strategies, were inspired by information found on the [Wikipedia Tic Tac Toe page](https://en.wikipedia.org/wiki/Tic-tac-toe).

+### **Understanding Python Classes**
+- To better understand how to use classes in Python and apply object-oriented programming principles, I referred to this [YouTube tutorial on Python Classes](https://www.youtube.com/watch?si=iXEJF3_q6E-BX815&v=ZDa-Z5JzLYM&feature=youtu.be).

 ---

+These resources were invaluable in helping me implement key features of the project effectively.

 ## 8. Deployment Procedure